Ramya-S-M/azure-projects/RBAC-Access-Control-Demo/README.md

 ## ✅ Project Tasks

 1. Create a Resource Group
-2. Create a Virtual Machine
+2. Create a Storage Account
 3. Create a test user in Microsoft Entra ID (Azure AD)
-4. Assign a built-in role (e.g., Virtual Machine Reader) to the user
+4. Assign a built-in role (e.g., Storage Blob Data Reader) to the user
 5. Verify permissions by logging in as the test user
 6. Remove RBAC role after testing